 Your email address will be assigned and set up by the Human Resources department as part of your onboarding.
 Campus Technology Support Services does not coordinate email.
 The Kern Community College District IT Department does.
-For support with email, please go to https://support.kccd.edu and create a case.
+For support with email, please go to the KCCD Service Center and create a case.